aadps/ultraviolet/README.md

 * Software-as-a-Service (read: you take care of server(s), I take care of everything else)
 * Platform-as-a-Service (read: I take care of everything)

-The rate is cheaper than any decent lawyer, and there are discounts for students, teachers, professors, servicemen and their families (veterans, police officers, firefighters, etc.), pro-bono legal counsels for old times' sake.
-Describe your problem and needs (budget or bid is optional, but welcome) and I will give you a quote.
+The rate is cheaper than any decent lawyer, and for old times' sake there are discounts for students, teachers, professors, servicemen and their families (veterans, police officers, firefighters, etc.), pro-bono legal counsels, etc. Describe your problem and needs (budget or bid is optional, but welcome) and I will give you a fair quote.
 I will not judge you as long as you do not judge me, even if you are running for the treasurer of local HOA:)

 (For the HOA remark, I mean do people actually do this?)